-HAMILTON, the Broadway musical, which won 11 Tony Awards last night including best musical, will have its London premiere in October 2017.
+HAMILTON, the Broadway musical, which won 11 Tony Awards last night including best musical, had its London premiere in October 2017.
 The critically acclaimed musical has broken box office records on Broadway and has become a cultural sensation.
-HAMILTON will reopen the Victoria Palace Theatre, which is currently undergoing an extensive multi-million pound refurbishment.
-From 12.00noon today, Monday 13 June you can register interest and sign up for priority booking at hamiltonthemusical.co.uk.
-Tickets will go on sale in November 2016.
+HAMILTON reopened the Victoria Palace Theatre.

 “The support HAMILTON has received from our British fans has been incredible – I have been reminded of their love, which is just as our King George would want it to be!
 I’m thrilled the show will be shared with UK audiences starting in the fall of 2017 at the beautiful Victoria Palace Theatre,” said Lin-Manuel Miranda.